Reflinders/Charcoal/README.md

 # Charcoal
-A cleaner class; similar to Maid, but focused on flexibility and utility.
+Charcoal is an cleaner class with extensive utility and high flexibility.

-Charcoal supports the following types: tables with a Destroy or Disconnect method, coroutines/threads, functions, Instances, Promises, and RBXConnections; however, do note that tables without a Destroy or Disconnect method can be auto-cleaned by Charcoal if they have the property `__char` set to true.
+Charcoal supports the following types: tables with a Destroy or Disconnect method, coroutines/threads, functions, Instances, Promises, and RBXConnections

+Note that documentation is not updated as of 9/8; expect it to be updated soon.

 Here's an example of Charcoal in use:
 ```lua